Ginger tea: India

-In India, ginger tea is known as Adrak ki chai and is a widely consumed beverage.
+In India, ginger tea is known as adrak ki chai and is a widely consumed beverage.
 It is made by grating ginger into brewed black tea along with milk and sugar.

-Another commonly used version is ginger lemon tea which is prepared by adding ginger root to lukewarm lemon juice.
+Another common version is ginger lemon tea, prepared by adding ginger root to tepid lemon juice.
 Masala chai is often brewed by adding spices and ginger root to tea leaves, milk, and sugar.

 The beverage has also been acknowledged as having several key health benefits including boosting immunity, relieving nausea and reducing inflammation.
 During the Tang Dynasty, tea was flavored to counteract the bitter taste.
 Ginger was a favorite among tea drinkers, along with onions, orange peel, cloves, and mint.

+In many parts of South Asia it is a popular winter drink and is consumed while recovering from colds and digestive discomfort.